 SamCERA's Investment Plan does not have a formal policy that limits investment duration as a means of managing its exposure to fair value losses arising from increasing interest rates.
 The Association's active bond portfolios are managed duration neutral to their benchmark, the Lehman Brothers Aggregate Bond Index.
 Its enhanced index portfolio does not rely on active duration management, but instead maintains duration within a very narrow band around that of the benchmark (for the Lehman Brothers Aggregate Bond Index, approx. +/- 0.20 year of the index).
-To facilitate this, they model the option-adjusted durations of the securities that comprise the index on a daily basis, and use the output to align the portfolio duration to that of the benchmark.
+To facilitate this, Pyramis Global Advisors models the option-adjusted durations of the securities that comprise the index on a daily basis, and use the output to align the portfolio duration to that of the benchmark.

 Credit Risk - The credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-SamCERA's seeks to maintain a diversified portfolio of fixed income instruments in order to obtain the highest total return for the fund at an acceptable level of risk within the asset class.
+SamCERA's investment policy seeks to maintain a diversified portfolio of fixed income instruments in order to obtain the highest total return for the fund at an acceptable level of risk within the asset class.
 To control credit risk, credit quality guidelines have been established.
 SamCERA's Investment Plan has three requirements addressing fixed income quality.
 First, the minimum average rating of the total portfolio of fixed income assets under a manager's supervision must be "A" or better (Standard & Poor's or Moody equivalent), dollar weighted at market value.
 Second, the minimum quality rating eligible for the portfolio must be "B" or better (as rated by Standard & Poor's or Moody's equivalent).
 The third requirement is that no more than 10% of SamCERA's fixed income assets under a manager's supervision shall be invested in securities with a rating below "Baa3," "BBB-," "P-1" or "A-1."
-The association's core plus fixed income manager was given an exemption and may hold more than 10% in assets rated below BBB.
+The Association's core plus fixed income manager was given an exemption and may hold more than 10% in assets rated below BBB.

 Credit Risk Active Management Commingled Management

-AAA 45.0% 65.8%
+AAA 46.6% 61.8%

-AA 30.1% 8.1%
+AA 27.7% 10.2%

-А 0% 10.7%
+А 3.7% 9.6%

-BBB 21.2% 14.8%
+BBB 19.0% 18.2%

-Less than BBB 0% 0.6%
+Less than BBB 0% 0.2%

-NR 3.7% 0%
+NR 3.0% 0%

 100.00% 100.00%

-On June 30, 2006, the quality breakdown of the association's investments in bonds were rated as indicated in the table below.
+On June 30, 2007 the quality breakdown of the Association's investments in bonds were rated as indicated in the table below.

 Foreign Currency Risk - Foreign currency risk is the risk that changes in the exchange rates will adversely affect the fair values of an investment or deposit.
 SamCERA's international equity managers are permitted to invest in authorized countries.
-Forward currency contracts and currency futures (maturity ranging from at least 30 days and not to exceed one year for either instrument) are permitted for defensive currency hedging.
+Forward currency contracts and currency futures (maturity ranging from at least thirty days and not to exceed one year for either instrument) are permitted for defensive currency hedging.